HaroldMitts/wininstall/README.md

 )
 call %%i:\Scripts\wininstall.cmd
 ````
-* The first command initializes WinPE and should already exist in the Startnet.cmd
+* The first command initializes WinPE and should already exist in the Startnet.cmd.

+* The second command turns off the verbose echoing of every command.
+This is optional, but makes usage cleaner.

-* The second command sets the WinPE power scheme to high performance mode.
-This is optional, but will help load Windows faster
+* The third command sets the WinPE power scheme to high performance mode.
+This is optional, but will help load Windows faster.

-* The third command is a loop to check which drive letter is assigned to the location where the ininstall.cmd script is saved.
+* The fourth command is a loop to check which drive letter is assigned to the location where the ininstall.cmd script is saved.

 dism /get-mountedimageinfo